Today's Articles

 *Henry Clay Bruce was born on this date in 1836.
 He was a Black writer.

-After being rented out to several different people, he was moved back to Virginia in 1847 by his master.
+After being rented out to several different people, his master moved him back to Virginia in 1847.
 Bruce was freed after the American Civil War and moved to Leavenworth, Kansas, with his new wife.
-In August 1881, his brother, who was then Register of the United States Treasury, got him a job in the Post Office Department at a salary of seven hundred and twenty dollars a year, with a chance of promotion in Washington, D.C.
+In August 1881, his brother, who was then registered with the United States Treasury, got him a job in the Post Office Department with a salary of seven hundred and twenty dollars a year and a chance of promotion in Washington, D.C.

 His autobiography, Twenty-Nine Years a Slave, was published in 1895.
 Henry Clay Bruce died in 1902.